Start Pre-painting Lessons

 Oil Paint Box

-The lid has a slide out palette, the circle on the bottom is a spin handle allowing me to turn it, bringing the working color to the proper working position.
+The air-tight lid has a slide out palette, the circle on the bottom of the palette is a spin handle allowing me to turn it, bringing the working color to the proper working position.
 Click here for my palette colors matching the Real Color Wheel.
+Behind the palette in the lid there is room for a cut-out space holding four painting knives.

 Homemade Acrylic Box